Social media and suicide: Media contagion effect

 Suicide contagion can be viewed within the larger context of behavioral contagion, which has been described as a situation in which the same behavior spreads quickly and spontaneously through a group.
 Suicide contagion refers to the phenomenon of indirect exposure to suicide or suicidal behaviors influencing others to attempt to kill themselves.
 The Persons most susceptible to suicide contagions are those under 25 years of age.
 Media coverage of suicides has been shown to significantly increase the rate of suicide, and the magnitude of the increase is related to the amount, duration, and prominence of coverage.

-A recent study by Dunlop et al. specifically examined possible contagion effects on suicidal behavior via the Internet and social media.
+A study in 2011 by Dunlop et al. specifically examined possible contagion effects on suicidal behavior via the Internet and social media.
 Of 719 individuals aged 14 to 24 years, 79% reported being exposed to suicide-related content through family, friends, and traditional news media such as newspapers, and 59% found such content through Internet sources.
 This information may pose a hazard for vulnerable groups by influencing decisions to die by suicide.
 In particular, interactions via chat rooms or discussion forums may foster peer pressure to die by suicide, encourage users to idolize those who have died by suicide, or facilitate suicide pacts.
 Recently there has been a trend in creating memorial social media pages in honor of a deceased person.
-In New Zealand, a memorial page was made after a person committed suicide, this resulted in the suicide of 8 other persons thereafter, which further shows the power of the media contagion effect.
+In New Zealand, a memorial page was made after a person died by suicide, this resulted in the suicide of eight other persons thereafter, which further shows the power of the media contagion effect.
 One South Korean study demonstrated that social media data can be used to predict national suicide numbers.